 What does the organic label actually guarantee?

-In the UK, ‘organic’ is a legally protected term.
-For food, it guarantees production without synthetic pesticides, manufactured herbicides or artificial fertilisers, alongside higher animal welfare standards and audit trail requirements certified by bodies like the Soil Association or OF&G. For beauty, the COSMOS organic standard covers plant ingredients grown to organic farming requirements plus exclusion of a specific list of synthetic chemicals.
+In the UK, ‘organic’ is a legally protected term under UK organic farming regulations enforced by Defra.
+For food, it guarantees production without synthetic pesticides, manufactured herbicides, or artificial fertilisers, alongside higher animal welfare standards and audit trail requirements, certified by bodies such as the Soil Association or OF&G. For beauty, the COSMOS organic standard covers plant ingredients grown to organic farming requirements, plus the exclusion of a specific list of synthetic chemicals.
 Anything not certified can legally be called ‘natural’ or ‘botanical’ but can’t be called ‘organic.’
 If you’re paying for the premium, check for the actual certification mark.

 Is organic food actually better for you than conventional food?